Bwathke9/Everyday_Adventure/README.md

 To verify server connectivity we will use tests run within the Unity Testing Environment.
 The included tests check that our connection script within the Unity client correctly calls the API on our server with both a POST and GET method.
 <ul>
-  <li>1. open the project within Unity following instructions under the Installation header</li>
+  <li>1. open the project within Unity Editor following instructions under the Installation header</li>
   <li>2. navigate to Window > General > Test Runner</li>
   <li>3. click Run All in the bottom right corner of the Test Runner page</li>
   <li>4. confirm that tests pass</li>